Biden camp warns rivals, says attacking former VP ‘not the way' to improve polls

 BIDEN CAMPAIGN REJECTS MODERATE LABEL, SWIPES AT PLAN-OBSESSED RIVALS

-But Biden adviser Anita Dunn checked Castro, saying that his “cheap shot” was “based on a lie.”
+Biden adviser Anita Dunn checked Castro, saying that his “cheap shot” was “based on a lie.”

 “I think Castro, who likes to talk about learning from history, clearly didn’t learn from the first two debates that taking personal cheap shots at Vice President Biden actually doesn’t work out that well for the candidate who throws the shot,” Dunn told reporters.
 “It’s unfortunate that Castro decided to go the route he did.”